C3Mech/C3Mech/README.md

   In the same directory, go to `Cantera/` and use the `.yaml` file whose name starts with `C3MechV4.0.1_<MID>_`.

 If the table lists the same MID for HT and LT-HT, there is only a single version, and the same files are used across the entire temperature range.
+We recommend citing the MID when using a sub-model of C3MechV4.0.1.

 ## 2. Advanced use and model development